Category: Uncategorized

 When you first power up the display, it creates an open AP.
 You join this AP to set the SSID and password so the display can join the network and send its data.
 The config webpage is very simple: just a pulldown for found WiFi networks and a password field.

 Running Nmap, the only port active at the setup stage is a http daemon at port 80.
 Once the display is configured on the Wifi, that port goes away and no open ports were found.
-It doesn’t even repond to pings.
+It doesn’t even respond to pings.

 Snooping the traffic, the only sites the display accesses is pool.ntp.org and three sites within the myacurite.com.domain.
 This is all done a clients where the display makes the requests.
 All this thing does is get the current time, look for firmware updates, try to send the weather data to your myacurite account (if you create one, not mandatory).
 All this traffice is sent via TLS ver 1.2.